 You are entitled to access your own records, or the records of another person where you are authorised to make a request on their behalf (e.g. you are the person’s legal guardian).

-You can seek access to your own information either through the Government’s My Health Record database or PRC’s “myPRC” patient portal.
-Applications for access to the portal can be made via [email protected]
+If you are a patient, you can seek access to your own personal information either through the Government’s My Health Record database or PRC’s “myPRC” patient portal.
+Applications for access to the portal can be made via [email protected].
+Otherwise, requests can be made in writing to the Privacy Officer via email [email protected], or addressed to Perth Radiological Clinic, PO BOX 99, Mirrabooka WA 6941.

 If you are seeking access to another person’s information, PRC will request evidence that you are authorised to obtain that information (e.g. Enduring Power of Guardianship).